jshor/symbology/docs/reference/two-dimensional/qr.md

 UPNQR uses [ISO-8859-2](https://en.wikipedia.org/wiki/ISO/IEC_8859-2)-encoded data.
 Any UTF-8 data will be automatically converted to ISO-8859-2 format.

 :::tip Note
-If your data is already formatted as ISO-8859-2, set `encoding` to `EncodingMode.DATA_MODE`.
+If your data is already formatted as ISO-8859-2, set `encodingMode` to `EncodingMode.DATA`.
 :::

 ### Example